GradleUp/gr8/README.md

 Yes.
 Because every plugin now relocates its own version of `kotlin-stdlib`, `okio` and other dependencies, it means more work for the Classloaders and more Metaspace being used.
 There's a risk that builds will use more memory, although it hasn't been a big issue so far.

-**Can I use Kotlin features in my plugin? (parameter names, extension functions, top level properties, etc...)

-It depends.
-If your plugin public API exposes Kotlin-only helper functions/symbols, you will need to keep `kotlin.Metadata` and `kotlin.Unit` and make sure your language version is compatible with the Gradle embedded version.
-This is so that Gradle doesn't error when trying to compile Kotlin build scripts.

-In general, I would recommend avoiding Kotlin-only features in your plugin API for better groovy/Java interoperability but if you really want to, it is possible.